ajwilliamss/notes-app/README.md

 - To edit a note, click the green icon located at the bottom of the note.

 - To delete a note, click the red icon located at the bottom of the note.

+- Use the search bar to search for a specific note.